 Chelsea Chandler was the director of the Academy's Environmental Initiatives from 2016 to 2020.
 She led the Climate & Energy and Waters of Wisconsin Initiatives, to which she brought her interdisciplinary experience and passion for researching and communicating solutions to environmental challenges.

 Sara M. Drescher is the Forest County Potawatomi Community’s in-house environmental and energy attorney working out of the Tribe’s Milwaukee office.

 Jane Elder recently retired from her position as Executive Director of the Wisconsin Academy.
 She brought to the Wisconsin Academy a strong background in public policy leadership, nonprofit management, and involvement in Wisconsin arts.

 Warren Gaskill is Managing Partner of Rapid Improvement Associates LLC in Black Earth, Wisconsin.
 RIA works with a range of clients—units of government, hospitals, engineering firms and nonprofits—to monitor energy use in a portfolio of buildings and to coordinate action to improve.

 Neal Gruber is an accomplished professional engineer and manager with broad based project, operations management, staffing, marketing, and mentor expertise coupled with domestic and international experience in Engineering Feasibility, Design, and Analysis; Environmental Assessment; and Project, Program, and Business Management.

-Sherrie Gruder is a Sustainable Design and Energy Specialist and Distinguished Lecturer at University of Wisconsin-Madison Division of Extension.
+Sherrie Gruder, LEED AP, is a Distinguished Sustainable Design Specialist and Energy Strategist with UW-Madison Division of Extension.